Paulina Alexis

 Paulina Jewel Alexis, also known as Wǎgíyaŋ Čížaŋ or Young Eagle, is a First Nations (Alexis Nakota Sioux) actress best known for her role as Willie Jack in Reservation Dogs (2021–2023).
 She won the Independent Spirit Award for Best Ensemble Cast in a New Scripted Series in 2022 and in 2023 and 2024 was nominated for the Critics' Choice Award for Best Supporting Actress in a Comedy Series.
 The series won a Peabody Award.

 Alexis was raised on a Alexis Nakota Sioux First Nation reserve in Alberta.
 As a child, she played hockey and attended school in Edmonton.
 At age 18, she landed her first professional film role as a minor character in Ghostbusters: Afterlife (2021), and later featured in the 2020 Canadian film Beans.
-She had her breakout role as the tomboyish girl Willie Jack on Reservation Dogs, a performance which garnered critical attention.
+She had her breakout role as the two-spirit character Willie Jack on Reservation Dogs, a performance which garnered critical attention.

 Early life and education

 Paulina Jewel Alexis, or Young Eagle, "Wǎgíyaŋ Čížaŋ" in Íhârne Stoney Nakoda, was born in and raised on a Alexis Nakota Sioux First Nation reserve in Alberta, Canada.
 Her family tree includes Treaty 6, Treaty 7, and Treaty 8 Territories in Canada.

 Alexis has discussed starting to play hockey at age four, regularly practicing during her childhood, and playing left wing as of 2021.
 She and her mother have also discussed her experiences growing up on the Alexis Nakota Sioux Nation reserve, and her experiences at school in Edmonton.
 Her father has made documentaries through his production company.
 Alexis has an older brother, Nathan, who played the role of Angus in Rhymes for Young Ghouls (2013) as well as two other brothers.
 During her childhood, Alexis went to many casting calls for commercials and acting roles; her first paid acting role was a driving commercial for which she was paid $100.